fangyihao/gptaug/README.md

 ```

 ## Citation
-If you use GPTAUG in a research paper, please cite our work as follows:
+If you use our source code in a research paper, please cite our work as follows:

 ```
 @inproceedings{fang-etal-2023-chatgpt,